tinysheep007/GRE-Review/readme.md

 Finish day 2 KMF 6 choose 2 practice / looked over the 200 words from 6 choose 2.
 Finish 3 short passage
 Finsh math 170 up to Q80 and copying down mistakes to notebook.

+## Day 9
+Finish day 3 KMF 6 choose 2 practice / look over 200 words but needs more review later on Finish math 170 to Q100 / copying everything down mistakes to notebook.
+Finsh 3 short passage and 3 logical.
+Logical is super hard.
+Need to began working on fill in blank and long passage soon.